CSE-110-Winter-2024/project-team-17/README.md

 ---

+## Credits
+This project is highly based on the labs in CSE 110.
+A bit shoutout to all the TAs and tutors in CSE 110 WI 2024 for the project backbone.

 ## Summary

 This is a team project for CSE 110.
 We are designing a task list app called Successorator for our user using Android studio.
 The project will be on java only.